 ‘Light’ is not a scary thing.
 People worry when they see “exposure” in their settings and photographers speaking about F-stops.
 Don’t worry, as a beginner I encourage you to use what you have.
 Natural light is your friend.

 As you explore and learn more, you will be able to manipulate your camera’ settings to create your own magic.
 You might even use small lights or a detachable flash but, for now, a tip:

-Without light, you wouldn’t take pictures and as you take lots of photographs you will learn what strength of light works for you and your pet, and what doesn’t.
+Without light, you wouldn’t take pictures and as you take lots of photographs you will learn what strength of light works for you and your cat or other pet, and what doesn’t.

 Light is Life for the Beginner Photographer

 The magic comes from the fact that it is angled upwards in a dramatic way, and the strong sunlight casts strong black shadows.
 The look is spectacular.
 The light makes such a dramatic statement.